PhilT/machines/README.markdown

 ssh uses the specified user and then sudo is added to commands that require it.
 When sudo is needed for file uploads.
 The file is uploaded to /tmp then sudo cp'd to the destination.
-When `package` is called in the `Machinesfile` that file is loaded either from the projects packages directory, or from the Machines packages.
+When `package` is called in the `Machinesfile` that file is loaded either from the projects packages directory, or from the Machines packages if not found in the project.

 Limitations
 ---------------------------------------
 * Only one user per machine.
-Servers use www (by default) for nginx/apache, passenger and deployments.
+Servers use www-data (by default) for nginx/apache, passenger and deployments.
-  It's common practice to have separate users for these roles.
-This will be added in a future release.
-* The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify a relevant package.
+* The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify the relevant package.
 For example, app settings allow different servers to have different apps setup on them.
 This however has not yet been tested.
 * We are currently focused on Ruby 1.9.2, Rails 3 and Passenger 3 deployments as our projects have all been upgraded.
-If there is significant interest we may look at supporting 1.8.7 and Rails 2.

 Warnings